Open-CMSIS-Pack/Open-CMSIS-CDI-Spec/README.md

 >Notes:
 > - It is proposed to re-use existing interfaces that have adoption.
 With the list below we provide access to existing material.
 > - The list should be considered as Work-in-Progress and not as committed list of API interfaces.
-> - The [Open-CMSIS-CDI](https://www.open-cmsis-cdi.org) working group should decide the final scope of interfaces and/or technical modifications.
+> - The Open-CMSIS-CDI working group should decide the final scope of interfaces and/or technical modifications.

-Refer to [**www.open-cmsis-cdi.org**](https://www.open-cmsis-cdi.org) for details about the formation of Open-CMSIS-CDI working group.

 ## CDI APIs